DBCDK/quiz/README.md

 ```

 The `openPlatformToken` has to be retrieved dynamically, as usual for openplatform access.

+If `extraSpacing` is true, extra spacing is added to the embedded quiz, so it has at least the same height as the screen.

 Approach to embedding is inspired by how [YouTube](https://developers.google.com/youtube/player_parameters#IFrame_Player_API) and [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial#HelloWorld) are embedded.
 With regard to IFrame vs JavaScript approach, - embedding via JavaScript is choosen as this allows a more responsive view.